Skip to main content

 3. You select your scale (Hobby, Startup, Growing, Enterprise)

-4. You choose 1-2 priorities (Cost, Quality, Speed, Privacy, Integration)
+4. You choose one or two priorities (Cost, Quality, Speed, Privacy, Integration)

 WeightSignalWhat it measures

-70%Use Case MatchHow well the model fits your specific use case
+70%Use case matchHow well the model fits your specific use case

 5%PopularityAdoption and verification status

-Use Case Match (70% of score)
+Use case match (70% of score)

-This is the primary signal, combining three sub-scores:
+This is the primary signal, combining three sub-scores.

-Tag Matching (up to 50 points)
+Tag matching (up to 50 points)

 • Exact match (model tagged with your use case): 50 points